The Darkest Halloween

 When I moved in closer still,

-five tombstones soon surrounded me
+five tombstones there surrounded me

 and chanting in the night air filled

-the prophesies of mystery.
+the prophecies of mystery.

 On this day so prophesied,